bedohossam22/Riot-games_api/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## OverView
-This Project clearly demontsrates my ability to integrate with third party websies Using Thunderdbird for Api testing Api key and URL can be found on Leage of legends Developer gate :- https://developer.riotgames.com/docs/lol The success of this project hinges on strategically utilizing console.log at each critical step for effective debugging and tracking
+This Project clearly demontsrates my ability to integrate with third party websites Using Thunderdbird for Api testing Api key and URL can be found on Leage of legends Developer gate :- https://developer.riotgames.com/docs/lol The success of this project hinges on strategically utilizing console.log at each critical step for effective debugging and tracking
 In the project directory